Learn the difference Managed vs Unmanaged Packages in Salesforce including features, use cases, upgrade support, and security.

 Can unmanaged packages be upgraded later?

-No. Salesforce does not support upgrades for unmanaged packages.
+No, Salesforce does not support upgrades for unmanaged packages.
 To deliver changes, components must be manually redeployed or recreated.

 What is a namespace prefix in managed packages?